Consensus reached for year-end WHO talks on pandemic treaty - South Africa

 A report by an independent panel faulted China for being slow to apply public health measures when the first COVID-19 cases emerged in late 2019, and the WHO for waiting too long to declare an emergency a month later.

-South Africa’s delegate, speaking on behalf of 26 countries sponsoring the resolution, told the WHO’s annual ministerial assembly:
+South African ambassador Mxolisi Nkosi, speaking on behalf of 26 main sponsors of the resolution, told the WHO’s annual ministerial assembly that the special session would “consider the benefits for such a convention, agreement or other international instrument”.

-“We are very pleased that we have reached consensus at this World Health Assembly to pass a decision that creates a dedicated moment in November 2021 for a special session of the World Health Assembly to consider the benefits for such a Convention.”
+The resolution was likely to be formally adopted on Wednesday, diplomats said.

 “A new pandemic treaty is central to this.”

-WHO director-general Tedros Adhanom Ghebreyesus said that the problem was that countries were “inconsistent” in implementing its existing International Health Regulations on notifying disease outbreaks.
+WHO Director-General Tedros Adhanom Ghebreyesus said countries were inconsistent in implementing the WHO’s existing International Health Regulations on notifying disease outbreaks.

-“One of the greatest drivers of this pandemic has been the lack of international solidarity and sharing: sharing data, sharing information, sharing pathogens, sharing technologies and sharing resources,” Tedros said.

-“We can only address that fundamental weakness with a binding commitment between nations to provide a solid foundation for enhanced cooperation – a treaty on pandemic preparedness and response has been proposed as the means to achieve that.”
+He said the pandemic had been driven by a lack of international solidarity or sharing of data, information, pathogens, technologies and resources.
+“We can only address that fundamental weakness with a binding commitment between nations to provide a solid foundation for enhanced cooperation,” he said.
+“A treaty on pandemic preparedness and response has been proposed as the means to achieve that.”

-Simon Manley, Britain’s ambassador to the U.N. in Geneva, said in a tweet: “Negotiations may take time, but this is a historic step towards global health security.”
+Simon Manley, Britain’s ambassador to the United Nations, tweeted: “Negotiations may take time, but this is a historic step towards global health security.”

 Reporting and writing by Stephanie Nebehay; additional reporting by Emma Farge; Editing by Kevin Liffey and Nick Macfie